Education Tax Credits - IRS Form 1098T

 - 1098T - Requirements

-You will not receive a 1098T form if one or more of the following occur:
+You will not receive a 1098-T form if one of the following occur:

-- Box 5 (scholarships & grants) is greater than Box 1 (payments received for qualified tuition and related expenses)
+- Box 5 – Scholarships and Grants are greater than Box 1 – payments received for qualified tuition and related expenses.

 - 1098T - Box Descriptions

 - Box 1: Payments received for qualified tuition and related expenses